Awnder/Awnder/README.md

 ## Projects
 ### In Progress!
-1) [Popreel](https://popreel-eight.vercel.app): a TikTok clone created because TikTok was going to get banned lol
+1) An open source contribution to [Puter OS](https://github.com/HeyPuter/puter)!
+Issue [here](https://github.com/HeyPuter/puter/issues/1130).

 ### Some other ones!
 1) I recently completed a data analysis internship where I went outside my role and built a RAG chatbot to onboard other interns!
 You can read about it [here](https://medium.com/@andrew.shiroma/from-template-to-langchain-rag-enabled-chatbot-4d9b564b60b4).
 2) [Roomventory](https://www.roomventory.site/) - your group inventory app with AI suggestions so you never forget a thing!
 3) [Lightcard](https://ai-flashcards-pi.vercel.app/) - light your path to success with AI-powered flashcards
+4) [Popreel](https://popreel-eight.vercel.app): a TikTok clone created because TikTok was going to get banned lol

 ---
 ### 📫 Contact me: